 Arranging a Proper Seat

 According to the text, it is best (if you can do it) to have the meditation seat be on a slightly raised wooden platform so that there’s ventilation underneath.
-If you look at most of the Tibetans in India, they mostly mediate on their bed, so there is ventilation underneath.
+If you look at most of the Tibetans in India, they mostly meditate on their bed, so there is ventilation underneath.
 They don’t have a separate meditation room or anything like that.
 And although for auspicious reasons one needs to arrange special kusha grass and stuff underneath the platform, for most of us that not would be so convenient.

 If we’re sitting cross-legged, for the cushion that we sit on, what is recommended is that the cushion be slightly elevated in the back so that it relieves the pressure in your legs and your legs don’t fall asleep so quickly.
 I always find it quite incredible that many Tibetans, including His Holiness the Dalai Lama, can sit cross-legged flat – you know, without the back raised – and their legs don’t fall asleep.
 I find that impossible myself.